mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 	$ monero-wallet-cli --generate-from-spend-key MyMoneroWallet

 and pasting in the key and password data when prompted.
-Monerod must be running and `monero-wallet-cli` be located in your executable path.
+[Monerod][M] must be installed and running and `monero-wallet-cli` be located in your executable path.

 To save your time and labor, the `mmgen-tool` utility includes a command that completely automates this process: